hiroppy/fusuma/README.md

   - Speaker Note
   - Timer
   - Recording your page actions and voice
-  - Using a Fluorescent Marker on the slides
 - Deploy Mode
   - Deploying to GitHub Pages
 - PDF Mode